-Who is the best boss you had and why?
+Best boss you had and why?

 I had a boss right out of college that really shaped how I try to lead my team.
 She was really tough, and most people didn’t like working for her.
 She was brutally honest and would painstakingly review every piece of work.
 What I loved about working for her is how much she pushed me and how much I learned in the process.
 She would red-line everything, and then explain to me why she did it.
 That meant the next time I wouldn’t repeat the same mistake.
 I’ve seen too often work just get changed with no explanation, which means the person on the receiving end doesn’t know why it happened.
 I try to explain every thought that I have, whether happy or frustrated.
 This way, I can have real expectations of my team meeting expectations.

-What are your top 3 tips for being a better leader?
+Your top 3 tips for being a better leader?

 1. Shut up and listen (I suck at this).